How Much Space You Need Between Cars at Highway Speeds?

 Our firm was established in 1985 and has helped thousands of injury victims get maximum compensation for their cases.
 If you have been injured in an accident in Houston, TX, contact us for a free, no-obligation consultation.
 (281) 587-1111.

-Since 1985, Baumgartner Law Firm has limited our law practice to serious personal injury cases.
-Our legal team has won maximum compensation for thousands of accident victims and recovered millions of dollars for real people like you.
+Baumgartner Law Firm has limited our law practice to serious personal injury cases.
+The car accident legal team has won maximum compensation for thousands of accident victims and recovered millions of dollars for real people like you.

-Helping these areas around Houston
+Helping the areas around Houston

 "*" indicates required fields